Blynk IoT

 These are channels for time-stamped data transmitted between the device and the cloud.
 For example, sensor data should pass through a Datastream.

-Pre-designed UI elements, UI elements for visualizing device data and interacting with devices accessible to users.
+Pre-designed UI elements for visualizing device data and interacting with devices accessible to users.

 If you don't already have one, you'll need to sign up for a Blynk account to use this integration.